JuliaRobotics/Caesar.jl/docs/src/principles/multiplyingDensities.md

 ### Direct Julia Calculation

-The [ApproxManifoldProducts.jl](http://www.github.com/JuliaRobotics/ApproxManifoldProducts.jl) package (under development) is meant to unify many on-manifold product operations, and can be called directly in Julia:
+The [ApproxManifoldProducts.jl](http://www.github.com/JuliaRobotics/ApproxManifoldProducts.jl) package (experimental) is meant to unify many on-manifold product operations, and can be called directly in Julia:
 ```julia
 using ApproxManifoldProducts